 4).
-Why study in Finland?—You’d most likely be taught in English
+Why study in Finland?—You’ll most likely be taught in English

-Contrary to what happens in most non-native English speaking countries— you’d be taught in English, and not Finnish.
+Contrary to what happens in most non-native English speaking countries— you’ll be taught in English and not Finnish.

 There are about 550 English language courses taught at Finnish higher education institutions.
 This range from short courses that form part of exchange programmes to full degree courses.

 A database of English courses can be found here.

 5).
 Why study in Finland?—An opportunity to learn other languages